Skip to content

 Initialize cmf

-CMF initialization is the first and foremost to use cmf-client commads.
-This command in one go complete initialization process making cmf-client user friendly.
+CMF initialization is the first and foremost step to use cmf-client commands.
+This command, in one go, completes the initialization process, making cmf-client user friendly.
 Execute cmf init in the example-folder directory created in the above step.

 Check status of CMF initialization (Optional)